higherintelligence/CheckPointBook-Scripts/Errata_and_Notes.md

  ### Page 382

- **Note:**
+ >**Note**

- _The **Protections** options configuration for hosts is now deprecated, but still available.
+ >The **Protections** options configuration for hosts is now deprecated, but still available.
 Do not use these options.
 Instead, use **Protected Scope** option in **Threat Prevention Policy**.
 We do not use either options in the book.
-This is for information only._
+This is for information only.

 ### Page 398

- **Note:**
+ >**Note**

- _Two NAT rules can be matched for the same connection only if both are automatically-generated, whereas if a single manual NAT rule is matched no others can be._
+ >Two NAT rules can be matched for the same connection only if both are automatically-generated, whereas if a single manual NAT rule is matched no others can be.

 ## Chapter 11 - Building Your First Policy